nodeca/nodeca/docs/brainstorm/themes.md

 ### Detected errors

-- no enabled skins
-- duplicated template filesnames (from different folders)
+- duplicated template filenames (from different folders)
 - can't add new template in inherited skin
 - try to modify not existing file
 - failed to apply patch